-The GoPro Fusion 360° camera is now out.
+The GoPro Fusion is GoPro’s first dedicated 360° camera.
 While GoPro has waded into 360° waters before, this is the first time they’ve built the capability into a single camera (their previous efforts involved multi-camera rigs that end up being far more expensive before you got up and shooting).

 It does it with an approach similar to how the Ricoh Theta S does it, with two sets of sensors and ultra-wide lenses facing in opposite directions.
 But where the Theta S doesn’t take memory cards–it’s all handled with internal memory–the Fusion has two microSD slots.
 The data captured by each sensor is written to its own card.
 Slot 1 is designated as the back camera, while slot 2 is the front.
 The footage (or photos) from each sensor is then stitched together later in the Fusion app.

 When it comes to choosing a memory card, even though the Fusion is a 360° camera, the considerations are mostly similar to the more conventional HERO6 Black.
 Like other high-end GoPro models, the Fusion records high-bitrate video that requires SD cards that are fast enough to keep up.
 Both record video streams with a maximum bitrate of 60 Mbps.
 So you can’t just throw any old microSD card in it and expect it to work.
 If you use cards that aren’t fast enough to keep up with that, you run the risk of the recording stopping unexpectedly or the camera locking up.

 But there’s also one big extra consideration with the Fusion: you’ll need two SD cards.
 Most other GoPros use only a single SD card, but the the Fusion records to two simultaneously–one for each lens/sensor.